 Needs, Conditions, Circumstances: When comparing all unduplicated student groups to the LEA's performance colors for "all students" in math and ELA, there is a clear gap.
 The overall student population is scoring (green +16.6 ELA/ +11.2 Math) in both ELA and Math.
 After assessing the needs, conditions, and circumstances of low-income students (yellow - 10.8 ELA/ 42.2 Math), the District determined that unduplicated student groups need more supports to increase student engagement and family connectedness.
-This action will help support increasing ELA and Math scores.
+This action will help to support will help to increase our ELA and Math scores.